Sylius/Sylius/adr/2021_06_15_api_platform_config_customization.md

 This is example config to remove specific operation, more examples can be found in docs.

-* Good, because its easy to understand, you can overwrite any endpoint in just a few lines from any place specified in api platform config.
+* Good, because it's easy to understand, you can overwrite any endpoint in just a few lines from any place specified in api platform config.
 * Bad, because we need to overwrite and modify services provided by API Platform, differences between API Platform versions can break our application.

 ## Decision Outcome